Alexander McGuffey: Early years

 Alexander McGuffey was born on November 22, 1767, in Wigtownshire in the southwestern corner of Scotland.
 His parents were Ann McKittrick and William McGuffey.
 Nicknamed "Scotch Billy", his father was a farmer and a clobber, which could mean that he painted pottery to look like oriental ceramics or that he repaired shoes with glue.
 When McGuffey was five or six years old, his family immigrated to Colonial America.
 They landed in Philadelphia in August 1774 and then established a farm in York County, Pennsylvania.

 On May 27, 1779, McGuffey joined the Continental Army during the American Revolutionary War (1775–1783).
-More than half of the soldiers were believed to have been Scottish-Irish men, who had a "deep seeded hatred of the British".
+More than half of the soldiers were believed to have been Scottish-Irish men, who had a "deep seated hatred of the British".

 During William's absence, the family continued to farm the land and they opened and operated a tavern.
 George Washington and his officers visited the tavern several times during the war.
 McGuffey was used to seeing soldiers and he learned about the war by listening to conversations amongst the tavern's patrons.
 At the end of the war, William McGuffey returned to run the farm.
 He also managed the tavern and he began cobbling shoes.

 In 1789, the McGuffey family set off on the Cumberland Road, likely in Conestoga wagons, for western Pennsylvania, which had just been opened for settlement.
 Williams's 18-year-old daughter Elizabeth died and was buried along the trail.
 McGuffey and his 21-year-old sister Catherine completed the journey with their parents to Washington County, Pennsylvania.
 The family ran a farm in Finley Township near Claysville.
 Land was cheap there and Scottish-Irish settlers were finding success as farmers and makers of iron and whiskey.
 Buffalo, deer, otter, beaver, small game, and turkeys were ample sources of food and animal furs.
 The McGuffeys identified themselves as Covenanters who supported a Presbyterian Church of Scotland.
 They were against drinking, slavery, and dancing.
 They were also against governmental and church regulations.